Apricot-S/xiangting/README.md

 This is a port of [majiang-core/lib/xiangting.js](https://github.com/kobalab/majiang-core/blob/master/lib/xiangting.js) to Rust.
 However, the following differences apply:

-- Calculate the replacement number, which is equal to the deficiency number (a.k.a. xiangting number, 向聴数) plus one.
+- Calculates the replacement number, which is equal to the deficiency number (a.k.a. xiangting number, 向聴数) plus one.
+- Supports both calculations that include and exclude melds (副露) when considering the four tiles in a hand.
 - The original algorithm miscalculated the deficiency number in some cases.
 These errors have been corrected in this port, but the calculation speed has deteriorated as a result.
-- It supports three-player mahjong.
+- Supports three-player mahjong.
-- It does not support short hand or long hand.
+- Does not support short hand or long hand.

 ## Usage